Dropshot Rig Fishing Guide (Setup, How to Fish It, How to Tie & When to Use It)

 How to fish a dropshot rig

 Small lifts of the rod tip, slight tension changes, and long pauses are really all it needs.
-There’s no real rhythm you’re forcing on it — more like occasional interruptions in an otherwise still presentation.
+There’s no real rhythm you’re forcing on it, more like occasional interruptions in an otherwise still presentation.

 Dropshot Rig Setup

 At its simplest, the dropshot rig setup is just a hook, a length of tag line, and a weight.
-The hook is tied directly onto the mainline so that it sits slightly angled rather than tight against the line.
-That angle matters because it allows the lure to move naturally even when the rig is still.
+The hook is tied directly onto the mainline so that the hook is at a 90° angle rather than tight against the line.

-Below the hook, you leave a length of line that becomes your drop.
-This is where the weight sits, and it’s also what controls how the entire rig behaves.
 A short drop keeps everything tight to the bottom, while a longer one lifts the lure higher into the water column where fish might be holding.

 The dropshot weight lets you fine-tune exactly where your lure sits.
-You can adjust depth and feel quickly without rebuilding anything — just slide the weight up or down the line as needed.
-Being able to change depth on the fly matters when you’re working different features and trying to find where fish are holding.
+You can adjust depth just by sliding the weight up or down the line as needed.

 How To Tie A Dropshot Rig